 Heating and Cooling a Ger

 Each ger has a stove in the middle with a ‘chimney’ poking out of the top.
 This stove serves as a heat source and a kitchen.
-If they want to cool the ger down, they simply roll up the felt at the bottom and let the air blow through the bottom of the ger cooling it immediately!
+If they want to cool the ger down, they simply roll up the felt at the bottom and let the air blow through the bottom of the ger, cooling it immediately!
 It’s amazing how fast the tent cools and heats.

 Moving a Ger

-Often families will set up their gers close together and a family will all live within a few km of each other as they all rely on each other in the harsh environment they live in.
+Often, families will set up their gers close together, and a family will all live within a few km of each other as they all rely on each other in the harsh environment they live in.

-What is a Ger Camp
+What is a Mongolian Ger Camp

 A ger camp is where most tourists stay when they head into rural Mongolia.
 It’s a collection of gers set up like a lodge.
 You’ll have a bed in your ger and some chairs – western world comforts.
-There is often a shared ger to eat in with a table and chairs, and there is a shared bathroom/shower ger area too.
+There is often a shared ger to eat in with a table and chairs, and there is a shared bathroom/shower ger area, too.

 These ger camps are meant to give visitors an idea of what it’s really like to stay in a ger, yet they have amenities that most tourists are used to.
 They are a perfectly fine place to stay, however, I felt I was able to get a much more authentic experience with Ger to Ger where I stayed with local families.